-The '80s and '90s saw an arms race between bike lock makers and thieves that eventually settled down when manufacturers figured out how to make locks that would resist everything but hefty portable power tools.
+The '80s and '90s saw an arms race between bike lock makers and thieves that eventually settled down when manufacturers figured out how to make locks that would resist everything but portable power tools.
 Here's our selection of bike locks that have the right stuff.

 Good bike locks are heavy and expensive, but they're not as inconvenient as having your bike stolen